dhanesh-gkmit/FitNote-Documentation/docs/trainer_functionalities.md

 ## 3. Report Handling

 - Trainers get daily progress reports of the assigned schedule from clients via email.
-- Trainers can also receive reports for past workout and cardio sessions of the client if the client forgot to send them or was not able to send them on time.
+- Trainers can also receive reports for past workout sessions of the client if the client forgot to send them or was not able to send them on time.